 KAREN LEE STREET is a British/ American dual national.
 Born in Philadelphia and a long-time Londoner, she currently lives in Newcastle, Australia.

 Edgar Allan Poe and the London Monster (2016/ 2017) is the first novel in a Poe & Dupin mystery trilogy.
 Sequel Edgar Allan Poe and the Jewel of Peru (2018), is set in Philadelphia 1844.
-Karen is currently working on the third novel in the trilogy: Edgar Allan Poe and the Empire of the Dead (September 2019), set in Paris 1849.
-Point Blank Books (Oneworld Publications) is the UK publisher; Pegasus Books, USA; AST in Russia; Vulkan in Serbia; and Paris Yayincik in Turkey.
+The final novel in the trilogy, which takes place in Paris 1849, is Edgar Allan Poe and the Empire of the Dead (UK: October 2019/ USA: May 2020).
+The publishers are Point Blank Books, an imprint of Oneworld Publications (UK); Pegasus Books, USA; AST in Russia; Vulkan in Serbia; and Paris Yayincik in Turkey.

-Karen's previous publications include Writing & Selling Crime Film Screenplays and Tattoos and Motorcycles (a collection of interconnected short stories), articles on screenwriting and cross-arts collaboration, along with a number of commissioned screenplays.
+Karen's previous publications include Writing & Selling Crime Film Screenplays and Tattoos and Motorcycles (a collection of interconnected short stories), articles on screenwriting and cross-arts collaboration, along with a number of commissioned screenplays and poetry.

 Karen's film career began in Anchorage, Alaska where she was employed for a summer as a documentary runner and programming trainee at a Cable television company.
 She followed this with freelance work on music videos and short films in London.
 (Two very different worlds!)